 Short Long Description Indication PF Power Fail AC supply over- or undervoltage.
 Triggers an alarm in case the AC supply is out of specification or when the device is cut from supply, for example when switching it off with the power switch.
 The DC terminal will be switched off.
-The condition of the DC terminal after a temporary PF alarm can be determined by the setting DC output -&gt; State after PF alarm .
+The condition of the DC terminal after a temporary PF alarm can be determined by the setting DC output -> State after PF alarm .
 Acknowledging a PF alarm during runtime can only occur approx. 15 s the cause of the alarm has gone.
 Switching the DC output on again req approx. 5 seconds of waiting time. ОТ OverTem- perature Triggers an alarm if the internal temperature reaches a certain limit.
 The DC output will be switched off which could be only temporarily, depending on the setting DC output -> State after OT alarm (see 3.4.3.1).
 MSP Master-Slave Protection Triggers an alarm if the master unit loses contact to any slave unit.
 The DC output will be switched off.
 The alarm can be cleared by reinitializing the MS system or deactivating master-slave mode.
-Safety Safety Only featured with the 60 V model: OVP OverVoltage Protection OverVoltage Triggers a special OVP alarm when the voltage on the DC output exceeds the rigid SF S hare Bus F ail Can occur in situations where the Share bus signal is damped too much due to wrong or damaged (short-circuit) BNC cables or simply when at least one of the Share bus connectors is wired to another device while the device reporting the isn't (yet) configured for master-slave operation.
+Safety Safety Only featured with the 60 V model: Display, ana- OVP OverVoltage Protection Triggers a special OVP alarm when the voltage on the DC output exceeds the rigid threshold of 101% rated voltage.
+The DC output will be switched off.
+For details refer to section 3.3.6 SF S hare Bus F ail Can occur in situations where the Share bus signal is damped too much due to wrong or damaged (short-circuit) BNC cables or simply when at least one of the Share bus connectors is wired to another device while the device reporting the isn't (yet) configured for master-slave operation.
 For details also see 3.3.7.